IAWTWorkshopITSC/2024/README.md

-# 3rd Workshop on Intelligent and Automated Waterway Transportation
+# 3rd Workshop on Intelligent and Automated <br /> Waterway Transportation

 ## Aim of the workshop